Hubble-Induced Phase Transitions: Gravitational-Wave Imprint of Ricci Reheating from Lattice Simulations: Conclusion and outlook

 The advantages of such parametric formulas are clear: key quantities can be estimated without the need for more time-consuming simulations.
 Moreover, such results can be taken as starting points for extending the analysis to neighbouring scenarios involving, for example, a different stiff equation of state, additional field content and interactions \cite{Repond:2016sol,Fan:2021otj}, additional non-standard expansion phases etc. In particular, the early-Universe evolution of the Standard Model Higgs field considered in \cite{Laverda:2024qjt} represents a natural application of our results, offering the chance to correlate the gravitational-wave spectrum to the running of the Higgs self-coupling at high energies.
 This new connection can lead to an interesting interplay between cosmological and particle-physics measurements, in particular the top quark mass.
 We plan on further investigating this scenario in a follow-up work.

 \acknowledgments G.~L. wishes to thank Matteo Piani for the interesting discussions during the preparation of this work.
 The numerical lattice simulations have been performed with the support of the Infraestrutura Nacional de Computa\c c\~ao Distribu\'ida (INCD) funded by the Funda\c c\~ao para a Ci\^encia e a Tecnologia (FCT) and FEDER under the project 01/SAICT/2016 nº 022153.
-G.~L. is supported by a fellowship from ``la Caixa” Foundation (ID 100010434) with fellowship code LCF/BQ/DI21/11860024.
+G.~L. acknowledges support from a fellowship provided by ``la Caixa” Foundation (ID 100010434) with fellowship code LCF/BQ/DI21/11860024, as well as the support of FCT through the grant with Ref.~2024.05847.BD.
 G.~L. thanks also FCT for the financial support to the Center for Astrophysics and Gravitation-CENTRA, Instituto Superior T\'ecnico, Universidade de Lisboa, through the Project No.~UIDB/00099/2020.
 D.~B. acknowledges support from Project PID2021-122938NB-I00 funded by the Spanish “Ministerio de Ciencia e Innovación” and FEDER “A way of making Europe” and Project SA097P24 funded by Junta de Castilla y León.
 D.~B. and J.~R.~acknowledge support from Project PID2022-139841NB-I00 funded by the Spanish “Ministerio de Ciencia e Innovación”.
 J.~R. is supported by a Ram\'on y Cajal contract of the Spanish Ministry of Science and Innovation with Ref.~RYC2020-028870-I. A.L-E acknowledges support from Eusko Jaurlaritza (IT1628-22) and by the PID2021-123703NB-C21 grant funded by MCIN/AEI/10.13039/501100011033/ and by ERDF; “A way of making Europe”.